Archive for the 'Music' tag

 A cold start to Spring

 Today is the first day of spring (in the northern hemisphere).
 Here in Madison it’s been pretty cold and windy.
-It reminds me of a song written by David Gray, “What Does It Matter,” an outstanding version of which is on Mary Black’s excellent CD, Shine.
+It reminds me of a song written by David Gray, “What Does It Matter,” an outstanding version of which is on Mary Black’s excellent album, Shine.

 What should it matter if the sun don’t rise